Biden to meet with bipartisan senators to discuss infrastructure plan

 Manchin said the framework encompassed a “long list” of so-called pay-fors and that all new spending would be offset with provisions to cover it, but he offered no specifics.

-While they have been open to a bipartisan deal that could win enough Republican support to clear the Senate, they are also planning to bring up a separate measure with significant additional spending on unconventional infrastructure programs, such as home healthcare for the elderly.
+While they welcomed a bipartisan deal that could win enough Republican support to clear the Senate, they are also planning to bring up a separate measure with significant additional spending on unconventional infrastructure programs, such as home healthcare for the elderly.

 That measure would be brought up under special Senate rules for budget bills that would allow it to pass without any Republican support.
 In that case, Vice President Kamala Harris would be called upon to cast the tie-breaking vote.

-Additional reporting by David Morgan, Richard Cowan and Makini Brice; Writing by Tim Ahmann; Editing by Lincoln Feast.
+Additional reporting by David Morgan, Richard Cowan, Makini Brice and Susan Heavey; Writing by Tim Ahmann; Editing by Lincoln Feast

 Our Standards: The Thomson Reuters Trust Principles.